julianencisoizquierdo/French_restaurants_with_Rstudio/README.md

 ## Content overview
-The following are the main transformations performed in the dataset:
+The following are the visuals of the notebook:
 - Scatterplot with geographic data (the location of the restaurants)
 - Map of Paris, with a border for the arrondissements and another for the departments
 - The same map with two different fillings.
 Firstly with the absolute review counts, and then with a ratio of the review count to the population of the department